-- 111. These words are defamatory in their natural and ordinary meaning.
-The words were meant and understood to mean that West Face, either directly or through its employees, officers and directors: - (a) has engaged unilaterally in improper conduct intended to manipulate the market price for the shares of Callidus; - (b) has engaged in conspiracies with other people or entities intended to manipulate the market price for the shares of Callidus; - (c) has made misrepresentations to the public concerning Callidus; and - (d) has manipulated improperly other public market participants. - 112.
+The words contained in this First Investor Letter are defamatory in their natural and ordinary meaning.
+The words were meant and understood to mean that West Face and its principals, including Boland, either directly or through its employees, officers and directors: - (a) has engaged unilaterally in improper conduct intended to manipulate the market price for the shares of Callidus; - (b) has engaged in conspiracies with other people or entities intended to manipulate the market price for the shares of Callidus; - (c) has made misrepresentations to the public concerning Callidus; and

+(d) has manipulated improperly other public market participants.

+125. 112.
 Each of these meanings is false and defamatory.
-The Investor Letter was published with malice, as part of systematic and unlawful campaign of defamation against West Face, for the express purpose of embarrassing and injuring West Face as well as its officers, employees and directors.
+The First Investor Letter was published with malice, as part of systematic and unlawful campaign of defamation against West Face and Boland, for the express purpose of embarrassing and injuring Boland and West Face-as well as its other officers, employees and directors.

-- 113. Moreover, as of the date the Investor Letter was disseminated by Catalyst, no "new facts helpful to [Catalyst's] case" had been discovered.
-That statement was made to investors by Catalyst for the purpose, and with the effect, of presenting the illusion that Catalyst would finally be able to prove the truth of its allegations and claims against West Face in the Moyse Action.
-As stated above, however, those claims and allegations are now, and have always been, demonstrably false. - 114.
-West Face at all times acted in an entirely appropriate, lawful and responsible manner with respect to both WIND and Callidus.
-As described above, Catalyst determined in October 2014 that Callidus's shares were overvalued, and decided to short-sell its stock, based entirely on its analysis of publicly available information.
-Moreover, West Face's assessment of Callidus has been borne out by subsequent events.
-In the period since West Face first determined that Callidus was overvalued in October 2014, when Callidus was trading at over \$20 per share, the share price of Callidus has fallen dramatically, and is currently trading at approximately \$10 per share.
-Moreover, Callidus has experienced significant loan losses, been ordered by the OSC to restructure its financial reports, and experienced a dramatic reduction in the size of its loan book.
+126. 113.
+Moreover, as the First Investor Letter was false and misleading.
+As of the date the First Investor Letter was disseminated by Catalyst, no "new facts helpful to [Catalyst's] case" had been discovered.
+That statement was made to investors by Catalyst for the purpose, and with the effect, of presenting the illusion that Catalyst would finally be able to prove the truth of its allegations and claims against West Face and its principals in the Moyse Action, and to continue to shroud West Face and Boland in contention and controversy.
+As stated above, however, those Catalyst's claims and allegations against West Face and its principals, including Boland, are now, and have always been, demonstrably false.

+127. 114.West Face and its principals acted at all times acted in an entirely appropriate, lawful and responsible manner with respect to both WIND and Callidus.
+As described above, Catalyst West Face determined in October 2014 that Callidus's shares were overvalued, and decided to short-sell its stock, based entirely on its analysis of publicly available information.
+Moreover, as explained in greater detail above, West Face's assessment of Callidus has been borne out by subsequent events.
+In the period since West Face first determined that Callidus was overvalued in October

+2014, when the shares of Callidus was were trading at over \$20 per share, the share price of Callidus has fallen dramatically, and is currently trading at approximately below \$10-7 per share.
+Moreover, Callidus has experienced significant loan losses, has been ordered required by the OSC to restructure its financial reports reporting, and has experienced a dramatic reduction in the size of its loan book.